tq-bit/qache/readme.md

   entryKey: 'id',
   lifetime: 1000 * 60 * 5
 });

+// If a cache object is available during cache creation, it can be passed in as an 'original' const typedCacheWithOriginal = new Cache<Post>({
+  cacheKey: 'posts',
+  entryKey: 'id',
+  lifetime: 1000 * 60 * 5,
+  original: { id: 3, title: 'Hello', body: 'World' },
+});
 ```

 ### Add and update entries to/in the cache

 Each cache entry is saved a simple Javascript Object.
 It is identified by a `key` and has a dedicated `timeout` instance.

-This prevents the process from running through every entry to check for individual timeouts.
+> Note: This approach might be replaced by a single check period to remove redundant entries.

 New entries can be created the same way updates are done.